mliu2023/3Dscope-IRT/README.md

 To track cells in three dimensions, we use a 3D microscope and calculate the radii of the airy disks formed by diffraction patterns.

 <img src = "airydisk.png">

+The all of the code can be found at <a href = "https://www.dropbox.com/sh/wuv22wedix1lpdb/AABHYAdSVm6h8VcDM4YXfU16a?dl=0">